Virology in Barcelona

 - Refunds of all recoverable expenses will be issued for withdrawals prior to May 1, 2018.

 - No refunds will be issued for any student who withdraws on or after May 1, 2018: the student is responsible for 100% of the program cost, as well as any additional fees accrued.

 website for more information about financial aid, scholarships, military and veterans benefits, and other funding sources.

 - Open to SDSU students (undergraduate or graduate), students at other colleges and universities and the general public

 - Applicants should have completed at least one of the following courses: BIOL 221, BIOL 350, or Biochemistry

 - SDSU students cannot be on academic probation (less than 2.0 GPA) or disciplinary probation (expulsion, judicial, or suspension) at the time of application and/or at the time of course registration.
 The standard CES refund policy for study abroad applies if you are found to be on probation after applying to the program.

 - After applying and being accepted into the program, all participants must complete BOTH a mandatory pre-departure orientation sponsored by the College of Extended Studies (CES) as well as a program-specific orientation(s) with their faculty leader(s) prior to departure.
 Details about both will be sent after acceptance into the program.

-If you are interested in attending this program in the future, add your name to the Inquiry List below and you'll receive email updates when available.
+If you are interested in attending this program in Summer 2019, add your name to the Inquiry List below and you'll receive email updates when available.

 FOR MORE INFORMATION